dapplets/dapplet-modules/README.md

 ### Building

 1. Clone repo
-2.  `npm run bootstrap` to install all dependencies and symbolic linking of adjacent packages
+2.  `npm install` to install all dependencies and symbolic linking of adjacent packages
-3.  `npm run start` to run the dev task in watch mode
-4.  `npm run build` to build a production version
+3.  `npm start` to run the dev task in watch mode or `npm run build` to build a production version

 ### Attaching Bundles to Extension
 During `npm run start`, connect to Dev Server via Extension Dev Tab